gradle/develocity-build-config-samples/build-data-capturing-gradle-samples/README.md

 This directory contains samples demonstrating various ways to extend and customize a Build Scan with extra data using tags, links, and custom values.

-To learn more, see the Gradle Enterprise documentation on [Extending build scans](https://docs.gradle.com/enterprise/gradle-plugin/#extending_build_scans).
+To learn more, see the Develocity documentation on [Extending build scans](https://docs.gradle.com/enterprise/gradle-plugin/#extending_build_scans).

-### Capture GE Plugin Version
+### Capture DV Plugin Version

 _Demonstrates: Custom values_

-This sample demonstrates how to capture the Gradle Enterprise Gradle plugin version as a custom value.
-This can be used to identify and filter for projects using a certain version of the plugin on the Gradle Enterprise dashboards.
+This sample demonstrates how to capture the Develocity Gradle plugin version as a custom value.
+This can be used to identify and filter for projects using a certain version of the plugin on the Develocity dashboards.

 ### Capture Git Diffs